TrebledJ/trebledj.github.io/content/posts/experiences/2023-05-29-hkust-firebird-ctf-team.md

 Two topics are presented each week, and include in-class exercises and homework to reinforce concepts learned.
 These challenges are similar to CTF challenges, which require us to find a flag.
 For example, we may need to use a software to reverse-engineer a binary or exploit a web vulnerability.
 The homework is usually more challenging than the exercises and require more time and effort.

 Some challenges are easier to solve.
 But don't be fooled!
-There are more where they came from!
+There's more where they came from!

 {% image "assets/img/posts/experiences/firebird/hacker.jpg", "You know, I'm something of an idiot myself.", "post1 w-75" %}